gaorch85/Graph-of-States/README.md

     * **State Machine ($S$):** Governs the reasoning trajectory, enforcing rigorous logical transitions (Backtracking & Drill-down) to prevent *Failed Backtracking* and *Early Stopping*.
 * **🎯 Directed Search guided by reasoning focus ($h_t^*$):** Transforms aimless stochastic exploration into a convergent search by dynamically aligning reasoning focus with symbolic constraints.

+> Check the `assets` folder to see the comic version of GoS.

 ## 🖼️ Methodology

 <div align="center">